numaproj/numaflow/docs/user-guide/sources/http.md

 # HTTP Source

 HTTP Source starts an HTTP service to accept POST requests in the Vertex Pod.
-By default, it listens on port 8443 with TLS enabled`.
+By default, it listens on port 8443 with TLS enabled.

 A plain HTTP (non-TLS) server can also be enabled by explicitly setting `ports.http`.
 By default, only HTTPS is exposed.
 When `ports.http` is set, both HTTPS and HTTP endpoints are exposed.

 ## Spec

-Minimal spec for an http source which exposes a https endpoint for access on port 8443:
+Minimal spec for an HTTP source which exposes an HTTPS endpoint for access on port 8443:

 ```yaml
 source: